Blog Post

 Cricketers Who Have Used the Mongoose Bat

 Though Matthew Hayden is the most prominent personality who has used the Mongoose bat, he was not the only one who did.
-Some foreign players also tried it out, especially because of the claims that the bat can increase hitting power.
-However, none of them could make as big an impact as Hayden did during his IPL tenure with CSK.
+Some foreign players also tried it out, here is a list:

 Suresh Raina